Vinatzer leads season-opening slalom month after surgery

 The 2019 junior world champion from Italy, competing on the Gran Risa course for the first time in his career, led Daniel Yule of Switzerland by 0.27 seconds.

-Mario Matt was 0.36 behind in third, followed by five racers all within 16 hundredths of the Austrian’s time.
+Michael Matt was 0.36 behind in third, followed by five racers all within 16 hundredths of the Austrian’s time.

 The quintet included overall World Cup leader Alexis Pinturault and World Cup slalom champion Henrik Kristoffersen.